sunao1986/freemarket_sample_61d/README.md

 - has_many :images,dependent:destroy
 - has_many :likes
 - has_many :users, through: :likes
-- has_many :coments
+- has_many :comments
-- has_many :users, through: :coments
+- has_many :users, through: :comments
 - has_many :reviews
 - has_many :users, through: :reviews
 - belongs_to :user